Pilot’s death ruled an accident as coroner rebukes air safety bureau over ‘worthless’ report

 “What happened in the immediate moments before colliding with the Western Portal can only be speculation,” Cooper stated.

-Walker’s dying didn’t reveal any systemic challenge, or immediate the coroner to make any suggestions to stop additional tragedies.
+Walker’s dying didn’t reveal any systemic problem, or immediate the coroner to make any suggestions to stop additional tragedies.

 AAP